U.S. national anthem kneeling protests: Entertainment

 NFL ratings have been in decline for the past couple years, except for the 2018 season, which saw an increase of 4%.
 However, during the 2016 and 2017 seasons ratings were down by 8% and 9.7% respectively.
 A UBS securities analysis show that the primary cause of the drop in the ratings from the NFL is mainly due to players protesting the national anthem.
 According to the same survey, 50% of the decline in rating in 2017 is because of players taking a knee before the game, whereas this action only accounts for 18% of the decline of rating in 2016.
-The decline in ratings have had a huge impact on the ad revenue from major television companies, especially CBS and Fox.
+The decline in ratings also had an impact on the ad revenue from major television companies, especially CBS and Fox.

 Stevie Wonder knelt during the 2017 Global Citizen Festival on September 23, saying "Tonight, I'm taking a knee for America".

 Eddie Vedder, Pharrell Williams, Dave Matthews, John Legend and Roger Waters knelt to support the protests during concerts on September 24.
 The same day Sonequa Martin-Green posted in her Instagram account a picture of several members from Star Trek: Discovery's cast alongside producer Akiva Goldsman and herself kneeling.
 Shonda Rhimes posted a photo kneeling with the cast of Grey's Anatomy.

 The X-Files actors Gillian Anderson and David Duchovny posted a photo on Twitter of themselves kneeling with arms locked on September 26.

 Actor Damien Leake had been making a similar protest for almost 50 years, since the assassination of Martin Luther King Jr. When asked to comment: